hienhoceo-dpsmedia/WordPress-Security-with-Nginx-on-FastPanel/README.md

 - ✅ Install security rules for all your FastPanel sites
 - ✅ Create automatic backups
 - ✅ Test basic protections
+- ✅ Set up a nightly cron job that re-runs the installer (02:30) and prunes backups older than 7 days, so new FastPanel sites get protected automatically
 - ✅ Provide next steps

 ### Quick Test